 The city is largely a modern creation, with little sense of history to provide interest.
-Indeed, ask a Motswana who was born and raised in Gaborone where they’re from, and they may well tell you the name of a family village or cattle post they’ve never seen.
-And yet, while a local Motswana may not see Gaborone as a traditional family ‘home’, they do see it as the place where their future, and that of their nation, is forged.
+Indeed, ask Batswana who were born and raised in Gaborone where they’re from, and they may well tell you the name of a family village or cattle post they’ve never seen.
+So while the local Batswana may not see Gaborone as a traditional family ‘home’, they do see it as the place where their future, and that of their nation, is forged.